Spencer Treat Clark

 Spencer Treat Clark (born September 24, 1987) is an American actor.
 He rose to prominence for his roles in the 2000 films Gladiator and Unbreakable.
 He has since appeared in the films Mystic River (2003), The Last House on the Left (2009), Much Ado About Nothing (2012), and the Unbreakable sequel Glass (2019).

 Clark is also known for his roles in the television series Agents of S.H.I.E.L.D.
 (2015–2018), where he portrayed Werner von Strucker throughout the third and fifth seasons, and Animal Kingdom (2016–2019).

-Early life
+Biography

 Clark was born in New York City.
 He is the brother of screenwriter and playwright Eliza Clark.
-He was educated in Darien, Connecticut, at Hindley Elementary School, Middlesex Middle School and Darien High School where he was involved with a production of South Pacific before he attended and graduated from the Taft School in Watertown, Connecticut.
-Clark graduated from Columbia University in New York City, receiving bachelor's degrees in political science and economics.

-Career

-Clark began his career in 1995, appearing on the television show Another World.
+He began his career in 1995, appearing on the television show Another World.
 His film debut was in Arlington Road.

 He appeared in the series finale of Mad Men and in the 2014 film Cymbeline.
 As of 2019, Clark has a recurring role on the television series Animal Kingdom.

 On August 30, 2021, it was announced that Clark would appear as Mike Ryerson in an adaptation of Stephen King's 'Salem's Lot for Warner Bros.
 Pictures and New Line Cinema.